Jonsmith9847/Roco222/journal.md

+# ROCO_222 Logbook by Jonathan Smith

+This logbook is intended to be a record of all the work completed during the practical
+sessions for the ROCO_222 module.

-# My first Markdown document
+## My first Markdown document

 This is my first document written using the markdown syntax.
 Markdown is a markup language that is designed to be easily converted
 to HTML.
 Markdown is commonly used to format readme files and create rich
 text using a plain text editor.
-Syntax examples inliude a horizontal line as shown below.
+Syntax examples are shown below.

----

 Using asterisks a bulletpointed list can be produced.
 * Sample Text A